-On May 4, 2020, the Company announced that Emblem had secured a Health Canada Licence Amendment for the Paris Phase II expansion of its Paris Facility.
+On May 4, 2020, the Company announced that Emblem had secured a Health Canada licence amendment for the Paris Phase II expansion.
 The amendment was granted on May 1, 2020, expires on July 26, 2022 and authorizes cannabis production in the entire expanded building.